RMWinslow/3102/syllabus.md

 This is a Remote course with no on-campus meetings.
 Course lectures will be delivered via Zoom at the times and days mentioned above, with meetings scheduled through the course Canvas website.
 Office hours take place via Zoom as well.

-You need to log in to your Zoom account at [||umn.zoom.us], download the desktop app and use meeting IDs/links shared on Canvas to join the lecture meetings.
+You need to log in to your Zoom account at [umn.zoom.us](umn.zoom.us), download the desktop app and use meeting IDs/links shared on Canvas to join the lecture meetings.
 The department expects all of you to attend lectures.
 In the lectures, you are encouraged to ask questions and make comments.

 While I'm lecturing, you can type questions into the chat window of Zoom, and I will see those questions and answer them as is convenient.
 (Hopefully, you'll find this easier than keeping your arm raised.)